evilkorova/ypsilonconsole/README.md

 Forked from tempest-creator.

+If you have managed to find this fork somehow, below is my changelog, notes, and instructions.
+I used a pi500 with a 7" screen running cool retro term as a prop in an in-person game.
+It looks pretty badass.

 evilkorova fork info:
 - rebuilt and restructured using prompt_toolkit, json, and enum libraries.
-- it will now autocomplete commands, which helps user know what to type (still has hidden commands)
+- user can tab-complete commands, which helps user navigate (still has hidden commands)
 - airlock and shower controls are now a toggle to reduce the amount of commands necessary
 - ships are now variables to easily change their names
-- showers can now be broken (5 defaults to broken)
+- showers can now have a broken state in addition to on/off (5 defaults to broken)
-- upon exit it will save the configurations to a json file.
+- upon exit it will save the configurations to a json file which can be edited offline.
 - upon boot again it will use the json file instead of the default config keys.
-- there is now a hacker shell (hidden menu) that GM (or a hacker player) can use to change ship names, fix showers, and backdoor into admin settings. (see below)
+- there is now a hacker shell (hidden menu) that the Warden (or a hacker player) can use to change ship names, fix showers, and backdoor into admin settings. (see below)
-- keycard control is now 2 factor (see below)
+- keycard control is now 2-factor in order to validate they actually have Sonya's keycard (see below)

 This is my version I made for my game, so there are some changes and departures that are preference only.

 Links:

 Based on: https://www.traaa.sh/the-ypsilon-14-terminal

 Original: https://github.com/tempest-creator/ypsilonconsole